-Chicago has a ton to offer: the highest concentration of museums in the U.S. outside of Manhattan, a majestic lake with crystal-clear turquoise waters, historic art deco architecture, and a collection of Michelin-starred restaurants that will make you never want to leave.
+Chicago has a ton to offer: the highest concentration of museums in the U.S. outside of Manhattan, a majestic lake with crystal-clear turquoise waters, historic Art Deco architecture, and a collection of Michelin-starred restaurants that will make you never want to leave.
 Not to mention it's home to the iconic Wrigley Field, the infamous Bean, and the Insta-friendly Skydeck.

 But knowing exactly where to stay in Chicago can come with its own set of challenges: Are you looking to spend your weekend in museums?
 Do you plan to try every hot new restaurant in the city?
 Do you want to shop your heart out?
 No matter your traveling style, we outlined the best areas to stay in Chicago, our favorite hotels included.
-Don't delay—book a trip to the windy city while it's still nice and balmy outside.

 River North is also known as the gallery district.
 It hosts the largest concentration of art galleries in the United States outside of New York City, so you certainly won't get bored.
-It's also set by the river and a walking distance to Magnificent Mile, making it an ideal base to step out and explore the best of Chicago.
+It's also by the river and within walking distance to Magnificent Mile, making it an ideal base to step out and explore the best of Chicago.

 Stay: Pamper yourself and book a room at the iconic Langham Chicago, located in a historic Mies van der Rohe skyscraper.
 This hotel is luxury at its finest.